LukasNiessen/programming-paradigms-explained/README.md

 # Programming Paradigms: What We've Learned Not to Do

-I want to present a rather untypical view of what programming paradigms are.
-So far, we’ve got three major paradigms:
+I want to present a rather untypical view of programming paradigms.
+We have three major paradigms:

 1. Structured Programming,
-2. Object-Oriented Programming (OOP),
+2. Object-Oriented Programming, and

 3. Functional Programming.

-And no, there probably won’t be a fourth.
-Here’s why.

 Programming Paradigms are fundamental ways of structuring code.
 They tell you what structures to use and, more importantly, **what to avoid**.
 The paradigms do not create new power but actually limit our power.
 They impose rules on how to write code.

-Let's walk through it.
+Also, there will probably not be a fourth paradigm.
+Here’s why.

 ## Structured Programming

 In the early days of programming, Edsger Dijkstra recognized a fundamental problem: programming is hard, and programmers don't do it very well.
-Programs would grow in complexity in become a big mess, impossible to manage.
+Programs would grow in complexity and become a big mess, impossible to manage.

-So he proposed applying the mathematical discipline of proof to programming.
+So he proposed applying the mathematical discipline of proof.
 This basically means:

 1. Start with small units that you can prove to be correct.
 2. Use these units to glue together a bigger unit.
 Since the small units are proven correct, the bigger unit is correct too (if done right).

-Similar to what we nowadays would say DRY (don't repeat yourself) would be in the sense of creating functions and moduralizing your code - but with proof.
+So similar to moduralizing your code, making it DRY (don't repeat yourself).
+But with "mathematical proof".

-Dijkstra discovered that certain uses of `goto` statements makes this decomposition very difficult.
+Now the key part.
+Dijkstra noticed that certain uses of `goto` statements make this decomposition very difficult.
 Other uses of `goto`, however, did not.
-And the latter mapped to simpler selection and iteration control structures like `if/then/else` and `do/while`.
+And these latter `goto`s basically just map to structures like `if/then/else` and `do/while`.

-So he proposed to remove `goto` entirely and allow only `if/then/else` and `do/while`. **This is structured programming.**
+So he proposed to remove the first type of `goto`, the bad type.
+Or even better: remove `goto` entirely and introduce `if/then/else` and `do/while`. **This is structured programming.**

 That's really all it is.
-And he was right, so his proposal "won" over time.
-The actual proofs never came of course, but his proposal of what we now call _structured programming_ succeeded.
+And he was right about `goto` being harmful, so his proposal "won" over time.
+Of course, actual mathematical proofs never became a thing, but his proposal of what we now call structured programming succeeded.

 ### In Short

-No `goto`, only `if/then/else` and `do/while` = Structured Programming
+Mp `goto`, only `if/then/else` and `do/while` = Structured Programming

-So yes, we did not give new power to the devs, but we removed power from the devs.
+So yes, structured programming does not give new power to devs, it removes power.

 ## Object-Oriented Programming (OOP)